Hakan-Asmaoglu/Freecodecamp-Technical-Documentation-Page/README.md

 # Freecodecamp-Technical-Documentation-Page
-This a project made for freecodecamp(🔥).
+This project is made for freecodecamp(🔥).
 Feel free to use it as your very own MDN/JS.